microprofile/wpsite/README.md

 The following are some of the criteria that the editor will use when reviewing your submitted blog post:

-* Ensure content of post is relevant and applicable to Microprofile
+* Ensure the content of post is relevant and applicable to Microprofile

 * Check that post has the author name